top of page

 Co-Teaching for All: Using Two Educators in a Classroom

-This guide helps schools rethink co-teaching as have one lead and one apprentice teacher in every classroom.
+Our study school reimagined co-teaching to partner one lead and one apprentice teacher in every classroom.
+This guide helps schools implement co-teaching as one lead and one apprentice teacher in every classroom.
 This innovative approach builds a homegrown teacher pipeline and provides ample opportunity for small group and individualized learning.
-Learn how a small school was able to implement co-teaching successfully on a tight budget.

 6